 - X out the love formula between Xu Wei and Ying Ying altogether.
 I’m not saying this because I’m against them.
 But I think both pairings DO NOT have to be so complicated.
 Xu Wei and Ying Ying could meet as two friends and somehow found out about the past, wanting to patch things OR just plain get mad or whatever else.
 Yet making it into their romance, for the most part, killed the development and patches between Xu Wei and Ying Zi later, not to mention Tang Tang and Ying Ying.
 Xu Wei and Ying Ying seemed so deep in love (OR SO THE PLOT DRAGGED OUT TO MAKE US BELIEVE SO), therefore, making it unconvincing that Xu Wei end up with Ying Zi and Tang Tang with Ying Ying.
-Though I liked the pairings that way more but the thing in the middle had dragged to death so the last 4 or 5 episodes did not justify for the turnaround.
+Though I liked the pairings that way more but the thing in the middle had dragged to death so the last four or five episodes did not justify the turnaround.
 Though time could tell that Xu Wei would eventually find out that Ying Zi was the only one for him and Ying Ying could get over the fact that Tang Tang had abandoned her once upon a time (through unavoidable reasons), I rather it focused on healing and patching up both relationships than adding in the romance formula.

 - Cut back on Peter’s schemes.
 YES, we know he was capable of a lot of things but possibly cut back on it since everyone’s IQ went down millions of points by then.
 AND they weren’t that intelligent, to begin with, except for some.
 SO that was so unbearable seeing Shao Peng kept falling into the traps.
 Maybe cut back on how many times Shao Pen fell in.
 IF he was deceived through Peter’s means, then okay.
 BUT how he kept running to Peter’s side and feeding information for Peter was like ridiculous.
 Shao Peng was too honest for his own good YET at least make him stay away from Peter just because he trusted Tang Tang’s words–or something.